 As a result, prepaying a mortgage to pay down debt may be a good idea.
 That money could be invested elsewhere.
 Before embarking on this path, make sure that the bank applies extra money to the Unpaid Principal Balance (UPB).
 The bank does not automatically do so.
 Additionally, if the loan has a large prepayment penalty, an early payoff may be a zero-sum game, at best.

+To see which approach is best for you, reach out to a certified tax coach near you.
+Ready to start saving real money on your taxes?
 Call us today at 925-240-2886 to schedule your free consultation.
-As a thank you gift for scheduling your consultation, we’ll provide a free book, The Great Tax Escape.
+As a thank you for scheduling your consultation, we’ll provide you with a book, The Great Tax Escape.